 Figure 4 shows the monthly averages of number of strokes per day (bars) for the four synoptic systems subsets.
-The average number of thunderstorm days per month is plotted in red curve.
-The error-bars indicate the inter-annual variation per month.
+The average number of thunderstorm days per month is plotted by red curves.
+The error bars indicate the interannual variation per month.

-The highest electrical activity per thunderstorm-day occurs during October in RST-CL

-- system $(2734 \pm 974 \text{ day}^{-1})$ .
+The highest electrical activity per thunderstorm-day occurs during October in the RST-CL system $(2735 \pm 974 \text{ day}^{-1})$.
 The smallest number of strokes per day is for the FCL system during September.
-This may be attributed to the very small dataset for this month that includes only one day with 85 strokes.
-The inter-annual variability in the number of strokes per day (indicated by black error-bars) is very large for the fall months.
-It demonstrates the large inter annual variability in the magnitude of electrical activity. - There are on average only a few days of electrical activity during these months.
-During winter, on the other hand, the inter-annual variance is small with a mean value of $733 \pm 97$ (Fig. 4d).
+This may be attributed to the very small data set for this month that includes only 1 day with 85 strokes.
+The interannual variability in the number of strokes per day (indicated by black error bars) is very large for the fall months.
+It demonstrates the large interannual variability in the magnitude of electrical activity.
+There are on average only a few days of electrical activity during these months.
+During winter, on the other hand, the interannual variance is small with a mean value of 734 ± 97 (Fig. 4d).